apple-yinhan/TQ-SED/README.md

 # TQ-SED
 ## We're working on CopyRight.
-Detailed descriptions and pre-trained models available soon.
+More codes and pre-trained models available soon.